Legislation Status Report

 Altering the required elements of comprehensive and general plans for charter counties and other local jurisdictions; establishing requirements and guidelines for each element; and requiring certain State agencies to provide charter counties and other local jurisdictions with assistance and information relevant to the preparation of each element.

-In the Senate - Hearing 1/21 at 11:00 a.m.
-(1/15)Education, Energy, and the Environment
+In the House - First Reading Economic Matters (3/6)Education, Energy, and the Environment

 Wed 1/21 11:00 AM